top of page

 • Liknedin

-I am a psychologist by training, with a specific interest in decision-making under risk and uncertainty, folk beliefs in the unconscious, as well as an interest in examining effectiveness of methods of behavioural change.
+I am a psychologist by training, with a specific interest in decision-making under risk and uncertainty, risk analysis, policy decision-making, folk beliefs in the unconscious, as well as an interest in examining effectiveness of methods of behavioural change.

 I work closely with others in disciplines including: machine learning, management, philosophy, linguistics, neuroscience, behavioural economic, economics, and medical sciences.